Why, when, and how to get your legal will and testament written for your peace of mind and your loved ones.

 Charitable Trust Fund on charity expenses

-Q: Will there be charges for changing the will?
+Q: Will there be charges for changing your will?

-A: It depends.
-Rest assured that it will be minimal/no charges for minor changes.
-Will changes are typically made upon re/marriage, divorce/separation, birth/death of beneficiary, significant change in assets/estate.
+A: Charges are zero/minimal for minor changes.
+Significant changes may require charges.
+For example, re/marriage, divorce/separation, birth/death of beneficiary, significant change in assets/estate.

 Q: Is my executor entitled to payment from the estate?